 People recommended other seafood restaurants in Lisbon when we asked for advice.
 But, none of them were, in fact, in Lisbon.
 There are some nearby fishing villages that are popular for seafood.
 Without a car, though, they are a pain to get to.
 Reason number 3 why Cervejaria Ramiro is the best: It’s centrally located, but not in a touristy part of town.
 I say all of this because I want to make clear that there is a reason why there is so much hype about Cervejaria Ramiro Lisbon – it deserves it!

 FAQs – Restaurante Ramiro Lisboa

-- Where is Cervejaria Ramiro Portugal?
-Cervejaria Ramiro Restaurant Lisbon is located at Almirante Reis, 1-H. They are just a short walk north of the Martim Monitx metro stop.
+Cervejaria Ramiro Restaurant Lisbon is located at Almirante Reis, 1-H. They are just a short walk north of the Martim Moniz metro stop.
 Ramiro is open from noon to midnight Tuesday through Sunday.
 They are closed on Monday.

-- Is Cervejaria Ramiro Expensive?
-As mentioned above, it is a splurge, particularly in a city like Lisbon that offers a better value than most other big European cities.
+As mentioned above, it is a splurge, particularly in a city like Lisbon that offers a better value than many other big European cities.
 This seafood restaurant, though, offers great quality, and a great experience.
 That makes it totally worth it.
 As for the Cervejaria Ramiro Lisbon menu, just pick a few items to share and keep it simple.

 Check out our video of Cervejaria Ramiro Seafood Lisbon: